2019-ncovgroup/DrugWorkflows/google-drive.md

 # rclone and google drive

-Moving data from an HPC machine to google drive imposes several loops.
-Here a workaround for machines that have a connection towards Internet (will not work on SuperMUC-NG):
+Moving data between HPC machines and Google Drive imposes several hops:
-* Install `rclone` (https://rclone.org/) on a thirdparty machine.
+* Install `rclone` (https://rclone.org/) on a third party machine.
 * Create a google client_id following these instructions: https://rclone.org/drive/#making-your-own-client-id
-* Configure rclone on the thirdparty machine by running `rclone config`.
-This executes an question/answer-based config utility.
+* Configure rclone on the third party machine by running `rclone config`.
 * Important:
-  * if the thirdparty machine is headless, do *not* follow the installation instructions relative to `autoconfigure` on the rclone website, they are obsolete and will lead you down a useless rabbit hole.
+  * if the third party machine is headless, do *not* follow the installation instructions relative to `autoconfigure` on the rclone website, they are obsolete and will lead you down a useless rabbit hole.
 See instructions below instead.
   * SA = Service Account in google lingo.
 Do not use it, it will give you a different google drive space than the one of your usual account.

 Installation and configuration steps:
-* Install on your thirdparty machine.
-If you use two.radical-project this is already done
+* Install on your third party machine (already done on two.radical-project):
   ```
   curl https://rclone.org/install.sh | sudo bash
   ```